Show me that Sweet SEO

 You just launched your new website!
 So the first thing you do is Google it to see if it comes up on the search page… and it’s not there.

 - The site is too new, and search engine crawlers haven’t crawled it yet.
 This just takes time– several weeks to a couple months has been my experience.

 - You don’t have any inbound links to your site.
 Links from the outside world give you legitimacy, and create paths for traffic to get to your site.

-- Did you or your developer block bots from crawling your site while it was half-finished?
+- Did you or your CMS block bots from crawling your site?
 If you made this change, make sure you open your site back up to bots when you go live! [ Dashboard > Settings > Reading > Search Engine Visibility (enable) ]

 What to do:

 - Add your URL to all of your directory listings, professional listings, social media sites.
 The more links you have on independent sites, the better.
 You can even politely ask if your colleagues and vendors or other professional contacts can list you on their sites, if it’s relevant.